DesyncTheThird/corne-keymap/readme.md

 > [!WARNING]
 > Immediate rules should always return true in the `track_t` attribute despite not having a following key to consume, or else other tracking systems will not function.

+When shifted, the left magic key always outputs `@`, and the right magic key always outputs `!`.